iO Series 7

 The best electric toothbrushes power up quickly, so you can place them on their charger in the morning and they’ll be fully charged by the time you come to use them again in the evening.

 Our tests have uncovered big differences in charging times between models.
-We found some that recharge in less than 10 hours, while others take nearly two days.
+We found some that recharge in less than three hours, while others take over 18 hours.

 Changing from a regular toothbrush to an electric model and switching between different types of electric toothbrush can take some getting used to.
 To help you find the brushes that feel best, our panel of triallists rate how comfortable each model is to brush with.